AmissDrake/Parallel_Computing/README.md

 ### 4. Task_3
 Write a parallel program to run a monte carlo simulation to find the probability of getting the total 3n when n 6-sided dice are rolled simultaneously.
 Make sure that your PRNG is working as expected in the parallel algorithm.
 #### 4.1 Serial implementation-
+For this case, i just rolled a random number 1-6 an arbritrarily large number of times, and then counted up the number of times you get 3*N. Once I have that, I divided it by the total number of runs to get the chance of getting that sum.
+#### 4.2 Parallel implementation-